 Rain Click Beetle

+Scaptolenus lectonei 16 mm in length.
 This small beetle is a rare find.
-It can be found in eastern and southern Texas.
-It likes to swarm after a rain.
+In order to see this beetle you have to be in the right place at the right time.
+It can be found in Texas, Oklahoma and Mexico.
+It likes to swarm after a rain - a couple of hours before sunrise or just after sunset.
 The swarming period is always late in the year, Oct-Dec.
 Seen at TLCNP in November 2024.

 Rain Click Beetle.
 Photo by Alexis Smith.